rockstor/rockstor-doc/sftp/sftp.rst

 Creating a SFTP Share
 ---------------------

-In order to establish an SFTP share it is first necessary to have a pre-configured storage pool, a share of this pool or part there of, and a Rockstor user to authenticate against this share.
+In order to establish a SFTP share it is first necessary to have a pre-configured storage pool, a share of this pool or part there of, and a Rockstor user to authenticate against this share.
 Finally the share must be exported via the SFTP method.
 The following list details a suggested order and gives links to the documentation on each of these steps.

-* To create a storage pool see :ref:`createpool` in the :ref:`pools` section.
 * :ref:`Add a Rockstor user <adduser>` to use in the SFTP authentication process, see the :ref:`users` section.
+* Create a storage pool (if need be) for the SFTP Share, see :ref:`createpool` in the :ref:`pools` section.
-* A :ref:`Share <shares>` of this storage pool is then required, see :ref:`createshare` in the :ref:`pools` section.
+* A :ref:`Share <shares>` of a storage pool area is then required, see :ref:`createshare` in the :ref:`pools` section.
 * Finally this Share is exported via :ref:`sftp_export`.

+The following sections illustrate examples of the last 3 items in the above.

 .. _sftp_pool: